MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/poll/nc-poll-ndis_set_poll_notification.md

 ### -param Context

-[_In_] A pointer to context information that the driver provided when it created the Poll object.
+[_In_] A pointer to the context information that the driver provided when it created the Poll object.

 ### -param Notification